 I’ve had at least four generations of the iPhone, so I know a thing or two about how to free up storage space.
-In this article, I’m going to go over some steps you can take to clear space on your iPhone.
+In this article, I’m going to go over some steps you can take to clear storage on your iPhone.

 How to Free Up Storage Space on Your iPhone

-You may be wondering why your iPhone keeps running out of space in the first place.
+You may be wondering why your iPhone keeps running out of storage space in the first place.
 The short answer is that you may have too many videos, photos, apps and other files stored on your device.

 How Do You Find Out What’s Using Up Space on Your iPhone?